Mohamed-Kamal-Ayad/astroid/README.md

 ## 2. Exoplanet Details Page

 ![Planet Details](./2.jpg)<br>
-This screen provides detailed information about a selected **exoplanet**, pulling data from **NASA’s Exoplanet Archive**.
+This screen provides detailed information about a selected **exoplanet**, pulling data from **Eyes on Exoplanets** NASA's resource.
 In addition to scientific facts, the page features a **web view storytelling mode**, offering an engaging narrative about the exoplanet's history and characteristics.
 Users can also test their knowledge through **AI-generated quizzes**, tailored to the specific exoplanet they're exploring, fostering interactive learning.

 ---